NovaDev-Team/.github/profile/readme.md

 <h3 align="left">

-  👨‍💻 I'm a **Multi purpose bot, a advanced moderation bot, a minigame bot, a ticket bot, and much more!**
+  👨‍💻 I'm a **Multi purpose bot, a advanced moderation bot, a minigame bot, a ticket bot, a economy bot, and much more!**

   🌱 I am writen in **Python, PY-Cord**